HwiyeolJo/CV/README.md

 ## Work Experiences

 [2024.02 – Current] Research Scientist & Engineer, Search, NAVER, Republic of Korea
-- Improving Search Engine results with self/unsupervised-method, using LLMs internal knowledge.
+- Improving Search Engine results with self/unsupervised-method by using LLMs' internal knowledge.

 [2022.11 – 2024.02] Research Scientist & Engineer, Search US, NAVER, Republic of Korea
 - Large Language Model backbone (with deepspeed+Megatron) and its applications (with finetuning+prompting)